Harold A. Linstone: Biography

 Harold Linstone was a naturalized citizen of the United States born in Hamburg, Germany in 1924.
 He received an M.A. from Columbia University and a PhD from the University of Southern California, both in mathematics.

 Linstone worked for twenty-two years in industry, which included positions at Hughes Aircraft and Lockheed Corporation since 1963, where he was Associate Director of Corporate Planning - Systems Analysis since 1968.
 He has been a consultant to many organizations, including the US House of Representatives, State of Alaska oil Spill Commission, Alberta Economic Development Commission, and UN Asian-Pacific center for Technology Transfer, as well as corporations such as IBM and United Airlines.

-Later he worked as University Professor of Systems Science at Portland State University, where from 1970 to 1977 he served as director of its Systems Science PhD Program and Futures Research Institute.
-He has served as visiting Professor at the University of Rome, the University of Washington, and Kiel University in West Germany.
+Later he worked as university professor of systems science at Portland State University, where from 1970 to 1977 he served as director of its Systems Science PhD Program and Futures Research Institute.
+He served as visiting professor at the University of Rome, the University of Washington, and Kiel University in West Germany.

 Harold Linstone was editor-in-chief of the professional journal "Technological Forecasting and Social Change", which he founded in 1969, and which is now in its 56th volume.
 In 1993 to 1994 he served as president of the International Society for the Systems Sciences.
 In 2003 he won the World Future Society's Distinguished Service Award.

 He died on 8 July 2016 in Pasadena, California.